datanav/docs/terms.rst

 Services during the same period.

-If standardized sanctions are agreed, these standardized sanctions shall be the sole and exclusive remedy for the matter and no other claims may be made based on the same situation.
+If standardized sanctions are agreed, these standardized sanctions shall be the sole remedy and no other claims may be made based on the same situation.

 10.2.
 Force majeure
 -------------------